 We know our seniors are some of the highest risk individuals for the Coronavirus.
 Now It’s looking like obesity may be the second-highest risk factor.
 Although many people are saying obesity is particularly risky in the younger population, combining the two top risk factors is a recipe for a very bad outcome.
 That’s why it’s important to find a good obesity treatment.
+Learn how to treat obesity and you will feel a lot healthier.

 It makes sense that obesity could put people at high risk.
 Here are some of the reasons it puts people at higher risk: